yegor256/blog/_drafts/pipeline.md

 Then I created an [`Xsline`](https://github.com/yegor256/xsline/blob/0.5.2/src/main/java/com/yegor256/xsline/Xsline.java) class (it's "XSL" + "pipeline", since in my case
-I'm managing XML documents and tranform them using XSL stylesheets).
+I'm managing XML documents and transform them using XSL stylesheets).
 An instance of this class encapsulates an instance of `Train` and then passes a document through all its transformations: